 While sexual harassment can take place is any setting, the Saskatchewan Human Rights Commission reports that most sexual harassment occurs in the workplace.

-Harassment by a fellow employee and harassment by an employer are both prohibited forms of discrimination under human rights laws.
+Harassment by a fellow employee or an employer are both prohibited forms of discrimination under human rights laws.
 Under The Saskatchewan Human Rights Code, employers who know about sexual harassment and do not take steps to stop it can be held responsible for the harassment.

 Under the Canadian Human Rights Act, employers are responsible for the actions of their employees unless: